 Greedy / Gluttony

 A greedy fellow, the Golden Retriever loves to request food and treats.
-This is an asset for the education process but stay vigilant so as to avoid overweight.
+This is an asset for the education process but stay vigilant so as to avoid him becoming overweight.

 To avoid the dog's gluttonous behaviour during mealtime, rations can be offered two times a day and/or in an anti-gluttony bowl.